About This Site

 fortuny-dress

 Ladies’ fashions had pretty much settled by the Edwardian era.
 The days when Charles Worth would wreak sensation and havoc upon the lives of his female clients had passed, and for the most part, the silhouettes of the 1880s, 1890s and early 1900s flowed neatly with one another; only minor bumps like the brief fashion for leg-o-mutton sleeves, bloomers for cycling and trousers beneath riding skirts for the slow, but growing number of women who rode astride, caused consternation.
-But a schism formed around 1907/08, when the elegant, oh-so-feminine and decorous colors and shapes of the turn of the century shifted to a streamlined, slim look.
-Women were straining at their tethers–suffragettes, more positions opened for them, exciting artistic developments and a greater voice in their roles in society–and it was a given that clothing mirrored this movement.
-The mood carried a whiff of youth, a whiff that while not fully blossomed until the 1920s, had its origins in the pre-War period and heralded the largest change in society that had ever occurred.
+But a schism formed around 1907, when the elegant, oh-so-feminine and decorous colors and shapes of the turn of the century shifted to a streamlined, athletic look.
+Women were straining at their tethers—suffragettes, more positions opened for them, exciting artistic developments, and a greater voice in their roles in society—and it was a given that clothing mirrored this movement.
+The mood also carried a whiff of youth, a whiff that while not fully blossomed until the 1920s, had its origins in the pre-War period and heralded one of the largest changes in society since the Industrial Revolution.

-Producing his legendary textiles in the early 1900s, they were touted as incredibly durable, with an almost mystical appearance, and they soon became widely popular due to their inimitable beauty and versatility.
-15th century Florence, 17th century Venice, Persia, Asia, South America, Egypt, China and Greece were his inspirations, and he had a particular soft spot for the Arabic Empire, during the era of its greatest expansion when it extended from Morocco to India, passing through Persia and the Near East.
-Using his own formulations of dyes and pigments based on the ancient techniques of the masters, it gave his materials the appearance of authentic antiquity.
+Fortuny produced his legendary textiles in the early 1900s, and they were immediately touted as incredibly durable, with an almost mystical appearance, and became widely popular due to their inimitable beauty and versatility.
+He found inspiration in 15th century Florence, 17th century Venice, Persia, Asia, South America, Egypt, China and Greece, and he had a particular interest in the Arabic Empire during the era of its greatest expansion, when it extended from Morocco to India, passing through Persia and the Near East.
 Another source of inspiration was the German composer Wagner.
-Fortuny utilized the images garnered from the legends upon which Wagner’s operas were based for his paintings and engravings.
+Fortuny utilized the images garnered from the legends upon which Wagner’s operas were based for his paintings and engravings, and his own formulations of dyes and pigments based on the ancient techniques of the masters gave his materials the appearance of authentic antiquity.

 Further inspired by Wagner, Fortuny went on to do much work in the theater, specifically related to lighting and set design. knossos-scarf This theater work led him, during the course of research, to his first serious contact with the art of costume.
-He designed the costumes for several theatrical productions, but his first purely fashion garment was the Knossos scarf.
-The scarf was made of silk and was rectangular in shape, printed with geometric, asymmetrical patterns and motifs inspired by Cycladic art.
-The scarves could be used in a number of ways, allowing great freedom of expression and movement to the human body.
+He began as a designer of costumes for several theatrical productions, but his first purely fashion garment was the Knossos scarf.
+The scarf, made of silk and rectangular in shape, was printed with geometric, asymmetrical patterns and motifs inspired by Cycladic art.
+They could be used in a number of ways, allowing great freedom of expression and movement to the human body.
 It was from these simple scarves, which showed him how to fuse form and fabric, that Fortuny developed his entire production of dresses.

 For their full effect, Knossos scarves needed to be worn as embellishments to a particular type of dress.
 This dress appeared around 1907 and was called the Delphos robe.
 Working closely with his wife, Henriette, their work combined the ideals of the Aesthetic Movement and Modernism.
-Henriette assisted Fortuny in the manufacture of unusual dyes and pigments and also made up the garments.
+Henriette assisted Fortuny in the manufacture of his unusual dyes and pigments and also made up the garments.
 They devised unique printing and stenciling techniques for the exquisite silks and velvets.
-Only the tiny Venetian glass beads threaded onto silk cord at the neck and armholes were made elsewhere.
-Delphos gowns were dyed individually in a wide range of unusual colors.
-Delicate silk was processed on porcelain rollers to create fine, uneven pleats, one of his many innovations.
+Delphos gowns were dyed individually in a wide range of unusual colors, and the delicate silk was processed on porcelain rollers to create fine, uneven pleats, one of his many innovations.
 The early Delphos gowns had short bat-wing sleeves, laced along their tops.
 Because of the elastic quality of the pleating, Fortuny weighted his dresses by sewing cords strung with hand-blown Venetian glass beads down the sides.
-To keep their pleats, the dresses were twisted like skeins of yarn and packed in a small cream-colored box.
+To keep their pleats, the dresses were twisted like skeins of yarn and packed into a small cream-colored box.

 fortuny-black-gownThe dress was a revolution for the tightly corseted women of 1907.

-The exponents of both Modernism and the Aesthetic Movements aimed for the creation of a modern style freed from the restraints of convention.
-Dress, they felt, should be artistic, hygienic and functional, and not subject to the whims of fashion which had created a kind of clothing that imprisoned the body like a rigid shell.
-Followers of the Aesthetic Movement looked back nostalgically to Classical Greek and medieval dress for their models.
-Though the soft, gentle colors favored by the Aesthetes predominated, in Fortuny’s hands they gained a special richness and brilliance.
+The tenets of both the Modern and the Aesthetic Movements aimed for the creation of a style freed from the restraints of convention.
+Followers of the Aesthetic Movement looked nostalgically to Classical Greek and medieval dress for their models.
+Dress, they felt, should be artistic, hygienic and functional, and not subject to the whims of fashion, which created a kind of clothing that imprisoned the body like a rigid shell.
+Though the soft, gentle colors favored by the Aesthetes predominated in Fortuny’s designs, in his hands they gained a special richness and brilliance.
 The silk was dipped several times, each application enriching the color which, due to the transparency of the dye, possessed an ambiguous and living quality that made it change according to light and movement.
 He never used the same design or identical color combination in any two pieces of fabric.

 According to Emily Burbank’s Woman As Decoration,